 With 12 participating branches, 4 of which are geared towards tweens, while the other 8 are for high school students, Chicago Public Library is planning to add YOUmedia centers to 5 more branches by 2018 with the generous gifts from BMO Harris Bank and Allstate.

 Julia Pyatetsky Author Archive

-Julia Pyatetsky is a Teen Services Librarian at Evanston Public Library.
+Julia Pyatetsky is a public librarian in the Chicagoland area.
 Her interests include technology, community engagement, information literacy, storytelling, books, music, dancing, and getting high-fives from her cat, Dewey.
-She is currently reading Locked Down, Locked Out: Why Prison Doesn't Work and How We Can Do Better by Maya Schenwar.
+She is currently reading Barkskins by Annie Proulx.

 Looking for a creative way to encourage children’s literacy at your library?
 Reach out to a local humane society or shelter and develop a program for kids to read to cats.
 Reading is no longer just for the birds; it’s for the enrichment of both cat and child as well!

 The maker movement has been filtering into the public library sphere for years, and libraries all over the U.S. now have their very own makerlabs and digital media labs.
 A big part of that digital DIY culture includes open source software, which Phil Shapiro, an educator and blogger for opensource.com, argues needs to be more prevalent in the public library space.
 Perhaps librarians do need to be better educated on open source.
 But arguably, we are already incorporating open source software into our regular programming.

 Sonoma County Libraries offers fitness and healthy cooking classes in its Healthy Living at your Library series as a way to promote health and fitness literacy.
 This is a growing trend to look out for!